 We must also remember that before Jean Toomer, there was no way to publicly declare oneself and be accepted as both white and black.
 In light of this I propose that we stop thinking of passing as a form of denial or deception.
-Instead, as I write in my forthcoming book, Things Said in Passing, let us consider passing as a dynamic process of expression in which passers self-identify as monoracial, and not as multiracial for the sake of others (whether it's for clarity, comfort, or acceptance).
+Instead, as I write in my forthcoming book, Clearly Invisible, let us consider passing as a dynamic process of expression in which passers self-identify as monoracial, and not as multiracial for the sake of others (whether it's for clarity, comfort, or acceptance).
 That definition allows us to understand multiracial identities in Toomer's time in the absence of legal, social, and civil recognition, and to see race today less in terms of blood quantum, skin color, or family background, and more in terms of self-identification.

 We also need to question whether passing as white is the only or most meaningful type of racial passing.
 If Toomer sometimes passed as white, then logic dictates that he also sometimes passed as black.
 But that is not what Byrd and Gates propose when they acknowledge his multiracial perspective.
 They maintain that Toomer "fled his identity" simply to further his career.
 Ironically, Byrd and Gates do not entertain the possibility that Toomer presents so eloquently in his writing and his life: a way of identifying as not-only-black and not-passing.